 |$250k - $300k||0|

 |$120k - $160k||2|

-This report is an update and is currently under review by the charity.
+This charity report is an update that has been sent to United Way of Waterloo Region Communities.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March